 We expect applicants to be interested in the research programmes published on our website.

-Application requirements: fully completed and signed application form, BSc degree*from an accredited university or higher education institution in Physics, demonstrated proficiency in English (TEL C/ECL B2, TOE FL IBT – 72, PBT – 550, Cambridge FC B, IELT S – 5.5), copy of passport, 2 recommendation letters from recognised academic persons, recent medical certificate of satisfactory general health status, CV , motivation letter, individual interview (online), and payment of the 200 USD non-refundable application fee.
+Application requirements: fully completed and signed application form, MSc degree in Physics* from an accredited university or higher education institution, demonstrated proficiency in English (TEL C/ECL B2, TOE FL IBT – 72, PBT – 550, Cambridge FC B, IELT S – 5.5), copy of passport, 2 recommendation letters from recognised academic persons, recent medical certificate of satisfactory general health status, CV , motivation letter, individual interview (online), and payment of the 200 USD non-refundable application fee.

 Start of the programme: February & September of each year

 Other fees 200 USD application fee and 250 USD entrance exam fee